UiOHive/Hive/lessons/whyGithub.md

 ## Why a version control software?

 So the software [git](https://git-scm.com/) is the Version Control software that will help you track changes to your code, and set your code back to previous version easily.
-Originaly designed for code, this software can be used for other type of projects (*e.g.* website, notes, electronic project, etc.).
+Originally designed for code, this software can be used for other type of projects (*e.g.* website, notes, electronic project, etc.).

 This becomes very convenient when your code (or project.) starts to evolve and you want to keep an history of the changes, as well as being able to go back to a previous version which for instance free of a recently added bug.